Ezku/equanimous-tribble/content/3-empirical-study/4-findings.md

 BOARD OVERVIEW           | -

 Table: List of daily segments and the kanban board list for daily `03` overlaid.
 The team proceeds through the boards as they are presented.

+*How does the daily practice reflect the activity system as understood by the team?*

+### Discovering the best thing to do

+A key question that the team attempts to answer by engaging in the daily is *what needs to be done today*.
+This can be seen in the team's stance on `INBOX`: does a new item change priorities as they were previously agreed to be?
+Are there new fires to be extinguished or can work proceed as planned?